BrandonJAllison/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+    Describe() defines the testing suite function whereas it() describes the test itself.
+Describe() is used for organizational purposes and helps when reading the tests.  it() is used when writing the tests themselves and is used when talking about the functionality of the test.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+   Test Driven Development essentially means you write tests before you write your code.
+It forces you to think of all the edge cases and potential ways the product could break, afterwards writing code that accounts for those tests and acts as somewhat of a safety net when making changes or refactoring your code in the future.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+    Three types of automated test could include Unit testing, Integrations testing, and Compinent testing.

 ## Project Set Up